rimutaka/spotify-playlist-builder/README.md

 _build.sh_ script includes the right manifest file in the right package and excludes the others.

-Debugging extensions locally requires a manual step to rename or clone either _manifest_ff.json_ or _manifest_cr.json_ into _manifest.json_:
+**Debugging extensions locally** requires a manual step to rename or clone either _manifest_ff.json_ or _manifest_cr.json_ into _manifest.json_:
 - rename the target manifest file into _manifest.json_
 - load a temporary extension locally for debugging (requires that _manifest.json_ to be present)
 - rename _manifest.json_ back into the target manifest file before packaging the extension
 - _build.sh_ script prints an error if you forget to rename _manifest.json_ back

+**Debugging in Firefox** requires a manual step of adding permissions after the installation:

+- load the temporary addon locally ([about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox))
+- open [about:addons](about:addons) and click on the newly installed extension entry in the list of all your extensions
+- Firefox will open the extension details page
+- click on _Permissions_ tab
+- click on the toggles to enable the permissions

+Firefox resets the permissions when the extension is uninstalled, but remembers them if you refresh/reload it.

 ## Attributions